Developer Guide

 - Listing all orders after calling

-command.
+listocommand.
 There are already multiple existing orders.
-Of these orders, there exist 2 orders made by customers withChan
+Of these orders, there exist 2 orders made by customers withChanin their names.
+Before testing, enterfindo n/Chan

-Expected: Order list displays 2 orders by customers withChan
+Expected: Order list displays 2 orders by customers withChanin their name. - Test case: Enter

-into the command box.
+listointo the command box.

 Expected: All orders listed in the order list. - Other incorrect

-into the command box.
+listocommands to try: EnterlistOinto the command box.

-Expected: Result display showsUnknown command
+Expected: Result display showsUnknown command.

 - Prerequisites: List all orders using the